MetaMask/metamask-extension/.github/coding_guidelines/CODING_GUIDELINES.md

 - If you notice you are writing duplicated code or components, convert it into a component, utility functions or hooks that can be reused.
 Do this with [scalable intention](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).

 ### 6. Component Optimization
-- For functional components, instead of having large return statements, break the component down into smaller sub-components.
+- For functional components, instead of having large return statements, breaking the component down into smaller sub-components.
 - Use memoizing techniques where possible.
-Utilize the useMemo hook for values and useCallback for functions.
+Utilize the `useMemo` hook for values and `useCallback` for functions.
 Follow recommended React Native guidance.

 ### 7. Use Object Destructuring For Props
 - Instead of passing the props object, use object destructuring to pass the prop name.
 This discards the need to refer to the props object each time you need to use it.